 - The following can no longer be used to import excise duty paid goods into the UK:

 - a Simplified Accompanying Administrative Document (SAAD)

 Moving imported or exported excise duty suspended goods within the UK

 - To move imported or exported excise duty suspended goods from their UK entry point to their final destination use the Excise Movement and Control System (EMCS).

 - You will need to find or apply to become a “registered consignor” to move goods.

-- For exporting excise goods, the registered consignor will then need to complete a customs export declaration using NES.
+- For exporting excise goods, the registered consignor will then need to complete a customs export declaration using the National Export System (NES).

-- An ‘accepted export’ notification on the EMCS should be received, meaning that the goods are cleared by customs.
+- When an accepted export notification on the EMCS is received, the goods are cleared by customs.

 - You will receive a ‘report of export’ which will ensure the export is closed on EMCS.

 The information provided on these pages does not constitute legal advice and is subject to change in line with government rules and laws.
 While BritCham will endeavour to keep the information on these pages as current as possible, we advise you to seek expert independent legal advice an any matters relevant to your situation.